Mint-System/Odoo-Apps-Purchase-Workflow/purchase_requisition_fiscal/tests/TEST_INSTRUCTIONS.rst

 - Open Purchase > Orders > Blanket Orders
 - Create a new Blanket Order for Deco Addict
 - Under the Other Information tab the Fiscal Position is set from the contact
+- Change the fiscal position to different value
+- Confirm the blanket order
-- Confirm the order, and get a New Quotation
+- Create New Quotation with vendor "Deco Addict"
+- The Fiscal Position info is set from the vendor fiscal position
+- Add the Blanket Order to purchase order
-- The Fiscal Position info is carried also to the RFQ and Purchase Order
+- The Fiscal Position info is changed to the fiscal position of blanket order